 But, despite that setback, Martinez would not be defeated.
 Instead, he saw the disappointment as a challenge and welcomed it as an opportunity to take back his life.

 Approximately 60 percent of mental health professionals are clinically trained social workers.
 Some specialize in military and veteran services, others focus on disaster relief programs; some facilitate community mental health programs and many work directly out of hospitals or private practices.

 Martinez knows his future lies somewhere in the realm of prevention, treatment and rehabilitation.

 Although he's unsure in which direction his career might lead, Martinez hopes to draw upon his own experience in his social work practice.
 He's hoping to work with children who face the same struggles and challenges he and his brother faced.
-In fact, he was the first student enrolled in St. Scholastica's accelerated social work program at its new Arizona location!

 "Education gives us a voice," Martinez says.
 "It teaches us how to communicate our concerns, how to properly argue fact versus opinion and how to think objectively."

 When asked about his 5-year plan, Martinez's answer is an ambitious one.
 He hopes to complete his bachelor's degree in social work, but also begin pursuing a master's degree in the field.
 After that, he wants to attend law school so he can advocate for social services on a larger scale.

 Jose Luis Martinez Jr. let his personal struggles with mental health drive his passion to help others through the field of social work.
 If you'd like to learn more about a career in social work, take a look at this article that outlines 8 of the most common types of social workers.